 The GASB generally supports an exemption from consolidation for certain investments.
 However, we suggest focussing on the specific characteristics of the investment instead of linking the exemption to "investment entities" as defined in the ED para.
-2. We agree with the IASB that the consolidation of entities controlled by such investment entities results in financial statements being less decision-useful compared to if those entities were measured at fair value.
-Beyond that we believe this argument to be also valid for other entities if
+2. While we agree with the IASB that the consolidation of entities controlled by such investment entities results in decision useful financial statements being less decision-useful than if those entities were measured at fair value.
+Beyond that we believe this argument to be also validtrue for other entities as well if